-Yet, 25% of Americans have no emergency savings in place at all.1 Some people don’t know how to save, others do not recognize they need to be saving now, and many simply feel they can’t afford it.
-But even if you fall into one - or a few - of those groups, we’ll break things down and show you how to begin to save and some tips on how to make that emergency fund grow, starting with some great news: it’s easier than you think.
+Yet, approximately 25% of Americans have no emergency savings in place at all.1 Some people don’t know how to save, others do not recognize they need to be saving now, and many simply feel they can’t afford it.
+But even if you fall into one - or a few - of those groups, we’ll break things down and show you how to begin to save and some tips on how to help make that emergency fund grow, starting with some great news: it can be easier than you think.

 1. Pay down your debt

-The first step to accumulating an emergency fund is to start paying down your existing debt.
-Wiping away debt will leave more money in your pocket to save.
+The first step in helping to accumulate an emergency fund is to start paying down your existing debt.
+Wiping away debt could leave more money in your pocket to save.

 The dilemma: Your debt has a high interest rate and your savings account has a very low interest rate, leaving you with a net loss.